pypa/packaging.python.org/source/guides/installing-scientific-packages.rst

 when using virtual environments is a common approach to working around this limitation.

-The :term:`wheel` project also provides a :command:`wheel convert` subcommand that can convert a Windows :command:`bdist_wininst` installer to a wheel.
+The :term:`Wheel` project also provides a :command:`wheel convert` subcommand that can convert a Windows :command:`bdist_wininst` installer to a wheel.

 .. preserve old links to this heading